rematocorp/trello-integration-action/README.md

 # DEFAULT: false
 github-include-pr-branch-name: false

+# Allows to reference multiple card short IDs in the branch name (e.g. feature/38-39-40-foo-bar).
+# Option github-include-pr-branch-name needs to be true and it is recommended to set trello-board-id to avoid moving wrong cards
+# DEFAULT: false
+github-allow-multiple-cards-in-pr-branch-name: false

 # Creates a new Trello card from PR details if "/new-trello-card" is written in the PR description.
 # Replaces "/new-trello-card" with the card link.
 # DEFAULT: false